cloudera/hue/desktop/core/ext-py/requests-kerberos-0.6.1/README.rst

 Logging
 -------

-This library makes extensive use of python's logging facilities.
+This library makes extensive use of Python's logging facilities.

 Log messages are logged to the ``requests_kerberos`` and ``requests_kerberos.kerberos_`` named loggers.